swarbler/bestof/index.md

 ## what is this?

-bestof is a repository of the best things in each product category, frequently updated whenever a new thing is released or I find out there's an even better thing!
+bestof is a repository of the best things in each product category, frequently updated whenever a new thing is released or I find out there's an even better thing! [(view screenshots)](screenshots.md)

 ## background